GRAPHIC DESIGN

 Our facilities

 On our graphic design course, you will be taught in our Digital Creative Studio, where you will get the very best hands-on experience and undertake photography and videography tasks for assignment and portfolio development.
-Within our creative facilities, you will also have access to the most up-to-date and relevant industry software, including the gold standard Creative Cloud and ZBrush software for you to develop your digital design skills.
+Within our creative facilities, you will also have access to the most up-to-date and relevant industry software, including the gold standard Creative Cloud software for you to develop your digital design skills.

 Course breakdown